-In Australia, 1 in 6 men will be diagnosed with prostate cancer before the age of 85.
-About 3000 of our dads, brothers, husbands, sons and mates will lose their battle every year.
+In Australia, 1 in 6 men will be diagnosed with prostate cancer in their lifetime.
+About 3,000 of our dads, brothers, husbands, sons and mates will lose their battle every year.

 Prostate cancer is the most commonly diagnosed cancer in Australian men, with an increased risk if you’re over the age of 50 or have a family history.

 Prostate cancer doesn’t discriminate, so at any age it’s important to be aware of any unusual changes in your body.
 In its early states, the disease may not produce significant or obvious symptoms, making diagnosis and early intervention difficult in some cases.

 Age: Being over the age of 50 increases your chances of being diagnosed with prostate cancer

 Family history: If your father or brother has been diagnosed with prostate cancer, this increases your chance of developing it.
 If your family has the BRCA1 or BRCA2 gene or has a strong family history of breast cancer or ovarian cancer, this also increases your risk

 Poor Diet/Obesity: A diet high in fats and low in fresh fruits and vegetables increases your chances of prostate cancer